Can Acupuncture Help Sinusitis? What You Should Know

 Taking the Next Step: Scheduling a Sinusitis Evaluation

-Persistent sinus congestion, facial pressure, and recurring infections can become a long-term pattern.
-When symptoms continue despite standard treatment, a more structured evaluation may be appropriate.
+Persistent sinus congestion, facial pressure, and recurring infections often become an ongoing pattern.
+When symptoms continue despite standard treatment, a more structured evaluation may be the next step.

-At Nyberg Acupuncture & Wellness, sinusitis treatment follows the same structured model we use for other chronic and complex conditions.
+At Nyberg Acupuncture & Wellness, sinusitis treatment follows the same approach we use for other chronic and complex conditions.
 Care begins with a detailed review of your history, prior treatments, inflammatory patterns, and contributing factors.
-From there, we build treatment plans around persistent or overlapping patterns rather than isolated symptoms.
+From there, we build treatment plans around persistent or overlapping factors rather than isolated symptoms.

 What a Consultation Involves